Retained Firefighters operate ‘on-call’ and respond to emergency calls via a pager from their home or place of work at any time of the day or night.

 Many of our RDS Firefighters believe that the biggest benefit they get is the job itself, but you can also expect excellent training opportunities.

-Our trainee Retained Duty System Firefighters attend a two-week residential training course at a Scottish Fire and Rescue Service College site with a further week being required normally within the first few months of employment.
+Our trainee Retained Duty System Firefighters attend a two-week residential training course at a Scottish Fire and Rescue Service site and require to attend a further Breathing Apparatus course within the first 12-weeks of employment.
 You’ll learn basic core competence skills including operation of fire service ladders, fire appliances and pumps including various other pieces of fire and rescue service equipment.

 From the time you join until the moment you leave, education and training forms a highly significant part of every working day.